intracom-telecom-sdn/multinet/README.md

 ##### Via REST

-To make easier the communication between a client application and the master node, we augmented it with a REST server and API.
+To make easier the communication between a client application and the master node, we augmented it with a REST API.
 The client application can issue the POST requests shown below to interact with Multinet programmatically.
 In essence, the command line handlers presented in the previous sections are wrapper scripts to those POST requests.